jkl24680/MKW-Simulation/README.md

 It simulates a typical race between CPUs in Mario Kart Wii.
 Users are able to choose between 2-12 racers and visualize that number of CPUs racing along the track.
 Run this function by typing python mkw.py into the command line once you are in the same directory as mkw.py.
 After typing this command, type in an integer from 2 to 12 when the program prompts you to "Enter the number of racers."

+If you would like to learn more about the original game: https://www.mariowiki.com/Mario_Kart_Wii#Basic_controls_and_actions The website containing the item probabilities: https://xer.forgotten-legends.org/re/mkw/items/#10

-Please note that this simulation contains bugs and is missing certain features regarding item functionality, such as the inability for the racers to hit other racers when in a star, a bullet bill, or mega mushroom.
-It also heavily simplifies the race track, and the way the racers are visualized involve nothing but tables and bar graphs.
-We are considering fixing those bugs and adding more features in the future, but we will hold off on that for the time being.
+Please note that this simulation contains bugs and is missing certain features regarding item functionality, such as the ability for the racers to hit other racers when in a star, a bullet bill, or mega mushroom.
+It also heavily simplifies the race track and certain movement features, and the way the racers are visualized involve only tables and bar graphs.
+We are considering fixing those bugs and adding more features in the future.

+Here are all of the classes and functions we wrote for the program:
 Racer- This class initializes Racer objects for each participant in the computer-simulated race.
 Each racer is initialized with a certain name and weight.
 The maximum speed of each racer is initialized as a scalar (light: 23, medium: 25, heavy: 27) multiplied by a random float from 1 to 1.5.
 The acceleration is the maximum speed divided by a scalar (light: 3, medium: 4, heavy: 5).
 Each racer also has attributes that assist in item functionality (position, item, recently_used_item, distance_from_start, status, racers_passed, time_item_got, time_item_used, time_delay, using_item, action, shocked, marker, user_marker, TC_initial, TC_final, and finished).

 update_position- Swaps the positions of two racers.
 This function is called if the distance traveled of one racer is larger than the racer in the position ahead